Ekitji/siem/README.md

 > Output gives OpenSSL version 1.0.1g and that the OpenSSLDIR is set to **/usr/local/ssl** which is **highly interesting!**

-> **Sysmon event.code 7** gives you also the version information for the dll in the file.pe.file_version field.
+> **Sysmon event.code 7** gives you loaded OpenSSL DLLs and also the version information for the dll in the file.pe.file_version field.

 #### Escalation Scenario